hakanyilmaaaz/react-native-news-feed/README.md

 ## Running this app

+Before running the app, add your API_KEY into 'src/config/index' and make sure you ran:

     npm install
-    add your API_KEY into 'src/config.index'

 ### Dependencies

-Both macOS and Xcode are required.

 - [redux](https://github.com/reduxjs/redux/) && [react-redux](https://github.com/reduxjs/react-redux/): Used for storing articles.
 - [AsyncStorage](https://reactnative.dev/docs/asyncstorage.html/): Used for saving previously read and favourited articles.